ibm-cloud-docs/speech-to-text/websockets.md

 -   It reduces network utilization.
 The WebSocket protocol is very lightweight.
 It requires only a single connection to perform live recognition.
 When using sessions with the REST interface, conversely, you need at least four connections to achieve the same results.
 -   It enables audio to be streamed directly from browsers (HTML5 WebSocket clients) to the service.

-The WebSocket interface uses the `recognize` method to establish a connection with the service.
+The WebSocket interface uses the `/v1/recognize` method to establish a connection with the service.
 It then relies on text and binary messages sent over the persistent connection to initiate and manage recognition requests.
 (If your application needs to call the `GET /v1/models` method, you must use the HTTP interface.)

 For information about the steps you need to follow to use the WebSocket interface, see [Making recognition requests](#WSsteps).
 Subsequent sections describe [WebSocket return codes](#WSreturn) and present an [Example WebSocket session](#WSexample) that shows example messages exchanged between the client and the service.